 Scenes Along the Way

-Chad is a software developer from Colorado, USA.
+Chad is a software developer from the Houston, Texas, USA.
 He's been working in the software industry since the 1980s and presently works for Alert Logic, a provider of managed security-as-a-service solutions for the Cloud.
 He spends way too much time bicycling or playing with cars.

 View all posts by chadwick